andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-13-how-can-you-find-out.md

 layout: post
 title:  "When You're Stuck On \"I Don't Know\""
 ---
-Last January I took part in the [altMBA](https://altmba.com/) programme which is for high-performing individuals who want to level up and lead.
-It expected it to be a compressed business course but it was much more than that.
+Last January I took part in the [altMBA](https://altmba.com/) programme which is for _high-performing individuals who want to level up and lead_.
+I expected it to be a compressed business course but it was much more than that.

 One of the things I learned was the power of asking good questions.